stephensekula/navierstokes/README.md

 If you get any errors that are unrelated to passwords, logging into, report them to navierstokes+NOSPAM@hub.polari.us.
 A simple program to authenticate PyPump against your pump.io instance

-For PyPump v0.5, this ought to work:
+For PyPump v0.7 and beyond (e.g. PyPump master branch), this ought to work:

 ```
 #!/usr/bin/env python